CLICK FOR AUDIO OF PODCAST

 That’s just how insurance currently works.
 They have to sort of burn in churn.
 Or else they won’t be open.
 These places will close down, if they don’t see 24 patients a day.
 So it’s I talked about this all the time on the podcast mark.
 And basically, that the way forward for the future is to not have these scalable models.
 Somehow to reduce down at least in my opinion.
 The amount of people you’re working with, and just do a better job.
 So like, I tell personal trainers, this too, you can make an entire career.

 With eight connections, you can have eight people who want to work out with you, one two or three times a week, and you do a really good job.
 And you can you can make enough money for a career, you don’t need to have scalability all the time, you just need to be able to do a good job with a small amount of people so that they’re always coming back to you.

 Dr. Marc Morris: Completely.
 Yep, I couldn’t, I couldn’t agree more.
 And I think I think we’re at the beginning phases of changing, like some of the ways we approach the situation, be it like an active disease, but also just improving overall health.

 Steve Washuta: So we went over some of those things that we were going to talk about later on.
 And let’s let’s go backwards, explained to the Dr. Mark method.
-How do you How did you set up your program?
-How did it come about?
-How long have you been in existence?
+How did you set up your program, How did it come about, or how long have you been in existence.

 Dr. Marc Morris: Yeah, so I mentioned earlier, like, I really enjoy teaching and taught to full university courses at the, at the dietetics level and macronutrients and metabolism and some like seminar based courses and that type of thing, really enjoyed teaching.